 All household members have to be counted when someone is applying for FAP.
-However, the application allows you to indicate who wants to apply for benefits.
+However, the application allows you to say who wants to apply for benefits.
 If one member does not have eligible immigration status, the applicant can say that person does not want to apply for FAP.
 In the example above, if Brenda was the applicant, she would list Lauren and Fred as being household members.
-But she could indicate that Fred is not applying for FAP.
+But she could say that Fred is not applying for FAP.

 While Fred may not be applying for FAP, his assets and income might be considered when determining whether the household is eligible, and how much FAP they get.